mvolkmann/blog/src/github/coming-soon.md

 This is currently in beta (as of 5/13/20), but early access can be requested at <https://github.com/features/codespaces>.

+There may be features that are not free.

 ### Discussions

 "Discussions" provides a way to host a forum associated with a repository.